mgi24/tvdigital/README.md

-# tvdigital id HTTP ONLY
+# tvdigital id HTTP ONLY (no ssl error for old IPTV)
 m3u for IPTV indonesia

+128 Channel
+90%++ Online Channel

 Usage:
 Download the file or directly paste this link to iptv player